 - 8. Allow the unit to cool and then drain the pan. - 9.
-Rinse the inside of the pan thoroughly with clean water.
+Rinse the pan thoroughly with clean water.

 NOTE: It's always best to use non-chlorinated water if possible (chlorinated water can eventually cause corrosion of the pan).